-During the development of the site there will be no alterations to the flow path of the Baldonnell Upper River and therefore the current hydrological conditions will be maintained in the water course.
+During the development of the Site there will be no alterations to the flow path of the Baldonnell Upper River and therefore the current hydrological conditions will be maintained in the water course.

-Site drainage has been designed in accordance with GDSDS and SUDS principles and therefore includes adequate attenuation for surface water runoff from the Site which will be attenuated to discharge at greenfield runoff rates via an appropriately sized attenuation tank and vortex flow control device prior to discharging to the Baldonnell Upper River.
+Site drainage has been designed in accordance with GDSDS and SUDS principles and therefore includes adequate attenuation for surface water runoff from the Site which will be attenuated to discharge at greenfield runoff rates via an appropriately sized attenuation tank and detention basin, and utilising site-specific vortex flow control devices prior to discharging to the Baldonnell Upper River.

-Therefore, taking account of the design of the surface water drainage at the Site, it is considered that there will be no risk of pluvial flooding at the Site or elsewhere as a result of the proposed development and the requirements of this criterion are achieved.
+Therefore, taking account of the design of the surface water drainage at the Site, it is considered that there will be no risk of pluvial flooding elsewhere as a result of the proposed development and the requirements of this criterion are achieved.